floweredscarf/su25/labs/lab16/index.md

 layout: page
 title: "Lab 16: BYOW Introduction"
 categories: lab
-released: false
+released: true

 ---

 ## [FAQ](faq.md)

 Each assignment will have an FAQ linked at the top.
 You can also access it by adding "/faq" to the end of the URL.
-The FAQ for Lab 19 is located [here](faq.md).
+The FAQ for Lab 16 is located [here](faq.md).

-This lab is divided into two main parts–"Plus World" and "Memory Game".
+This lab is divided into two main parts– "Plus World" and "Memory Game".
 Both will help you with Project 3: Build your own World (BYOW).
 The first part will teach you how to use a set of "tiles" to generate shapes on your screen.
 This will apply to building the rooms, hallways, and other features of your world in Project 3.
 The second part will teach you more about how to use the StdDraw package to make a fun text-based game.
 This will help you build the main menu and other text-based elements of Project 3.
 It will also teach you how to achieve user interactivity, which is vital to Project 3!

 Pre-lab